0xDBFB7/ionprinter/documents/log/log.md

 Dialog: "Today I have to make a thermionic cathode out of rat poison, nail polish, and vape wire.
 Perhaps unsurprisingly, this process has not been well described in the literature."

+A note on customer support:

+I think this device is most useful if it's accessible to everyone.
+The beauty of an entirely novel Unfortunately, due to the complex operating principle, making the nurdditron affordable to hobbyists may be orthogonal with maintaining 1-on-1 customer support, so I can't guarantee the level of customer service that one of the major manufacturers can provide.